Deep transfer learning for image classification: a survey: Instance Based Approaches

 \subsection{Large target datasets with less similar tasks}

 There are very few large image datasets that are not closely related to the image classification tasks that are usually used for pretraining.
-The Places365 with 1.8 million training images was used as a source task in \cite{mahajan2018exploring}.
+The Places365 with 1.8 million training images was used as a source task in \citep{mahajan2018exploring}.
 It was shown that with less related source and target datasets the bigger and more diverse the source training dataset the better the results on the target dataset.

-The largest object detection dataset is COCO \cite{lin2014microsoft} with 135,000 training images across 80 classes.
-There have been mixed results shown in whether pretraining with ImageNet 1K and other common source datasets improve object detection performance on the COCO dataset.
-These results are discussed in detail in Section \ref{subsec:Pretraining-with-object}.
+It has also been shown that self-supervised pretraining can be better than supervised pretraining when the source dataset is less related \citep{azizi2021big, fengrethinking}.